integrativemodeling/CSN2019/README.md

 # Cop9_Signalosome Complex

 These scripts demonstrate the use of [IMP](http://salilab.org/imp) in the modeling of the Cop9 Signalosome (CSN) complex using multi-crosslinking datasets.
 The scripts work with the [IMP](http://salilab.org/imp) (Release 2.8.0).

 ## List of files and directories:

-- `data_MH` contains all relevant data
+- `data`   	 contains all relevant data
-- `CSN`			contains the scripts, analysis, and results for one state modeling of the CSN Complex.
+- `scripts`	 contains all the modeling scripts version for the different setups.
-- `scripts`

 ## Information